isaqb-org/glossary/manuscript/3-terms-M-Z.md

 {#term-wrapper}
 ### Wrapper

-(syn: Decorator, Adapter) Patterns to abstract away the concrete interface or implementation of a component.
+(syn: Decorator, Adapter, Gateway) Patterns to abstract away the concrete interface or implementation of a component.
 Attach additional responsibilities to an object dynamically.

-  Depending on the sources, semantics of _wrapper_ differ significantly.
+D> ###### Comment (Gernot Starke)
+D> The tiny differences found in literature regarding this term often don't matter in real-life. _Wrapping_ a component or building-block shall have a clear semantics within a single software system.